nsbgn/scripts/README.md

 - [dmenu-pass](dmenu-pass): An interface to
   [pass](http://www.zx2c4.com/projects/password-store/), as a password manager.
-- [pdentry](pdentry): Creates an empty Markdown file with the Pandoc metadata partially filled in based on what I typically want to set.
-- [pdfind](pdfind): A way to find Markdown files based on their Pandoc metadata blocks.
+- [panfind](panfind): A way to find Markdown files based on their Pandoc metadata blocks.
 - [xcwd.sh](xcwd.sh): an alternative to
   [xcwd](https://github.com/schischi/xcwd),